edenny/pheno_paper/README.md

-Once the configurator does its work and we have succesfully built a configuration you should push the completed config file to github (or wherever it should be accessed on the web)
+Once the configurator does its work and we have succesfully built a configuration you should push the completed config file to github (or wherever it should be accessed on the web) Note that the above script also runs data driven tests against the newly created configuration file.

 # Step 2: Pre-processing